You are here

 Step Therapy prior authorizations require you to first try a designated Preferred drug to treat your medical condition before the Plan covers another drug for that same condition.
 Some step therapy medications may also be limited in quantity.
 If you require a Step Therapy exception, contact CVS Caremark Pharmacy Prior Authorization Department at 800-294-5979 or TTY 711.

 A prior authorization for a brand-name or non-Preferred drug may be approved when you are unable to tolerate the generic or Preferred drug.
 All of these reviews follow the same process as described in the Pharmacy Prior Authorization section above.

 Medications Limited in Quantity (QL)

 Certain medications are limited in the quantity you can receive per copay based on their recommended duration of therapy and/or routine use.

 If generics are available or become available for brand-name drugs that are limited in quantity, the generics are also limited in quantity.
 When new medications become available in drug categories that have quantity limits, they will automatically have quantity limits per copay.
 New drug categories also can become subject to quantity limits throughout the year.

 Specialty Medications (SM)

-Specialty medications are covered only if ordered through the CVS/caremark specialty pharmacy.
 Specialty medications are usually high-cost medications that require special handling and extensive monitoring.
 You must pay a copay for each 30-day fill of a specialty medication.
 Copays are $100 for Preferred medications and $200 for non-Preferred medications.